Silvering: Aluminum

 The "silvering" on precision optical instruments such as telescopes is usually aluminum.
 Although aluminum also oxidizes quickly, the thin aluminum oxide (sapphire) layer is transparent, and so the high-reflectivity underlying aluminum stays visible.

 In modern aluminum silvering, a sheet of glass is placed in a vacuum chamber with electrically heated nichrome coils that can evaporate aluminum.
 In a vacuum, the hot aluminum atoms travel in straight lines.
 When they hit the surface of the mirror, they cool and stick.

 Some mirror makers evaporate a layer of quartz or beryllia on the mirror; others expose it to pure oxygen or air in an oven so that it will form a tough, clear layer of aluminum oxide.

 Tin

-The first tin-coated glass mirrors were produced by applying a tin-mercury amalgam to the glass and heating the piece to evaporate the mercury.
+The first tin-coated glass mirrors were produced by applying a tin–mercury amalgam to the glass and then heating the piece to evaporate the mercury.

 Gold

 The "silvering" on infrared instruments is usually gold.
 It has the best reflectivity in the infrared spectrum, and has high resistance to oxidation and corrosion.
-Conversely, a thin gold coating is used to create optical filters which block infrared (by mirroring it back towards the source) while passing visible light.
+Conversely, a thin gold coating is used to create optical filters which block infrared (by reflecting it) while passing visible light.